IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen-and-ansible.md

 ---
 layout: post
-title: TDD your Infrastructure Code with Kitchen
+title: TDD your Infrastructure Code with Kitchen and Ansible
 comments: true
 ---